-If you publish printed copies (or copies in media that commonly have printed covers) of the Document, numbering more than 100, and the Document's license notice requires Cover Texts, you must enclose the copies in covers that carry, clearly and legibly, all these Cover Texts: Front-Cover Texts on the front cover, and Back-Cover Texts on the back cover.
+If you publish printed copies es in media that com for copies in media that com-monly have printed covers) of the Document, number-ing more than 100, and the Document's license notice reequires Cover Texts, you must enclose the copies in covers that carry, clearly and legibly, all these Cover Texts: Frontall these Cover Texts: Front-Cover Texts on the front cover, and Back-Cover Texts on the back cover.
 Both covers must also clearly and legibly identify you as the publisher of these copies.
 The front cover must present the full title with all words of the title equally prominent and visible.
 You may add other material on the covers in addition.
-Copying with changes limited to the covers, as long as they preserve the title of the Document and satisfy these conditions, can be treated as verbatim copying in other respects. $\mathbf{\overline{\mathbf{X}}}$
+Cover the covers in addition.
+Copy-ing with changes limited to the covers, as long as they preserve the title of the Document and satisfy these condi-tions, can be treated as verbatim copying in other respects network-using public has access to download using public-standard network protocols a complete Transparent copy of the Document, free of added material.
+If you use the latter option, you must take reasonably prudent steps, when you begin distribution of Opaque copies in quantity, to ensure that this Transparent copy will remain thus accessible at the stated location until at least one year after the last time you distribute an Opaque copy (directly or through your agents or retailers) of that edition to the public.

-If the required texts for either cover are too voluminous to fit legibly, you should put the first ones listed (as many as fit reasonably) on the actual cover, and continue the rest onto adjacent pages.
+If the required texts for either If the required texts for either cover are too voluminous to fit legibly, you should put the first ones listed (as many as fit reasonably) on the actual cover, and continue the rest onto adjacent pages.